-You can add an element for each drawing and it will appear as a column in the Xsheet view or as, a layer in the Timeline view, and a node in the Node view.
+You can add an element for each drawing and it will appear as a column in the Xsheet view, a layer in the Timeline view.

 How to add a drawing element from the Timeline view

 In the Timeline view, click the Add Drawing Layer ♥ button or press Ctrl + R (Windows/Linux) or ∺ + R (Mac OS X).